shawnmckinney/fortress-saml-demo/README.md

  6. Delete the cookies from browser for IdP and SP.
 Hit the home page, login with IdP using same creds from above.
  Each user mapped to **Last Name** field in SSOCircle.com has a slightly different access policy.

- sam1 : access to page one
+ a. sam1 - access to page one
- sam2 : access to page two
+ b. sam2 - access to page two
- sam3 : access to page three
+ c. sam3 - access to page three
- sam* : access to all pages
+ d. sam* - access to all pages

  7. Screen shots: